*updated August 6th – 4 min. read

 - When flying to the Azores, you should have negative RT-PCR test done at least 72 hours before your flight, or a Rapid Antigen Test done 48 hours before your flight, and you need to fill in a form.
 If you do not have a test done, you can do it at the airport free of charge.
 Alternatively, you can present your EU Digital Covid Certificate.

 It is also allowed to enter Azores with an Immunity Test.
 You can find information for the Azores here(opens in a new tab).

 Measures in mainland Portugal

 You should pay special attention to current restrictions, such as:

-- You must wear a face mask indoors – essential shops, taxis, bus – and outdoors when physical distance is not possible
+- Mandatory to wear a face mask indoors – shops, taxis, bus – and outdoors when physical distance is not possible

 - Temperature checks are allowed

 - Maximum of 8 people per table when indoor